May 24, 2021

 Kayo’s first full-length collection, Kumukanda, was published in June 2017 and went on to win the Dylan Thomas Prize and a Somerset Maugham Award.
 His new collection, A Blood Condition, was published this year.
-He will be working with a group of writers to curate a programme of poetry and spoken word workshops and performances n locations across Yorkshire as part of the Platforma 6 festival produced by Counterpoints Arts.
+Kayo will be curating a programme of poetry, spoken word and Hip Hop, as well as hosting and performing in locations across Yorkshire.

 Alongside the main commissions in each of the four locations there will be a range of smaller commissions, as well as leadership development programmes, media campaigns, schools workshops and a series of networking and development sessions for organisations across the arts, refugee and migration sectors.
 More information on all aspects of this programme will be published on our blog as work progresses using #acrossborders .
 For any enquiries contact email@example.com